 The size of the U.S.-EU trade and investment relationship, the largest in the world, binding us closely to one another and providing myriad opportunities for disagreement.
 The New Transatlantic Agenda, announced by the President and European leaders at their December 1995 Madrid Summit, seeks to establish new bases for the bilateral cooperation we have historically pursued in so many areas.
 The New Transatlantic Marketplace element of the Agenda is meant to demonstrate that we can work together constructively on specific issues in the trade and economics area.
 We are also looking to the future and are working with our European Commission counterparts on a joint study of possibilities for further eliminating barriers/ distortions to trade and investment between us.
-We are greatly assisted in all of our endeavors by input from the business communities on both sides of the Atlantic, principally through the Transatlantic Business Dialogue (TABD) process.
+We are greatly assisted in all of our endeavors by input from the business Dialogue (TABD) process.
 A number of new initiatives will emerge from both the joint study and the TABD which, in close coordination with interested U.S. industries, I will pursue aggressively.